 In this sense, “rules” aren’t “oppressive.”
-They’re what make the game possible.
+They don't make the game inhibiting - they make the game possible.
 If there were no rules to chess, the game wouldn’t exist.
-Without “rules” about touchdowns, out-of-bounds, first downs and so on, football wouldn’t exist.
-If we decided to award touchdowns for breathing (instead of a highly specific series of events), the game would soon evaporate.
+Without those pesky “rules” about touchdowns, out-of-bounds, first downs and so on, football wouldn’t exist.
+If we decided to award touchdowns for just walking or breathing or showing up, the game would soon evaporate.

 In this sense, rules don’t stifle the game.
 They create the game.
 “Breaking” the rules doesn’t make the game more fun.
 It nullifies it.